Management of Work-Related Injuries and Illnesses Policy

 - informing their line manager of any symptoms of work-related injury or illness, such as pain or discomfort, as soon as practicable

-- completing the online Accident Report Form within 24 hours of the accident or onset of the illness or as soon as practicable.
+- completing the online Incident Report Form within 24 hours of the accident or onset of the illness or as soon as practicable.

 - Line managers are responsible for:

-- taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University's procedures for reporting accidents and incidents
+- taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University's procedures for reporting incidents

 - taking all practicable steps to ensure that staff in their areas of responsibility are aware of the University’s procedures for managing work-related injuries and illnesses

-- ensuring that work-related injuries or illnesses suffered by staff in their areas of responsibility are reported through the online Accident Report Form.
+- ensuring that work-related injuries or illnesses suffered by staff in their areas of responsibility are reported through the online Incident Report Form

-- The Health, Safety and Wellness Manager is responsible for:
+- The Associate Director Safety and Wellness is responsible for:

 - providing information to staff about ACC entitlements with respect to work-related injuries and illnesses

 - liaising with the ACC and WorkAon with respect to work-related injuries and illnesses

 - providing reports on work-related injuries and illnesses to the Vice-Chancellor and other relevant managers

 - reporting any breach of privacy with respect to personal health information to the ACC.

 Concerns and complaints

-- A staff member who is dissatisfied with any action taken or not taken in relation to a work-related injury or illness may refer the matter to the Health, Safety and Wellness Manager, who will provide assistance in resolving the situation.
+- A staff member who is dissatisfied with any action taken or not taken in relation to a work-related injury or illness may refer the matter to the Associate Director Safety and Wellness, who will provide assistance in resolving the situation in the first instance.

 Responsibility for monitoring compliance

-- The Health, Safety and Wellness Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Associate Director Safety and Wellness is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.